The Mediterranean Diet and its Many Healthy Aspects

 Today, if you sit down in an office for eight hours straight you may think twice about letting all the fat from a heavy breakfast of egg and bacon stick around your hips.

 In the USA I have seen people eating eggs and steak for breakfast.
-A high fat breakfast is different than a high energy breakfast.
-Fat makes your body slow down, and fat takes longer to digest.
+A high fat breakfast is different from a high energy breakfast.
+Fat makes your body slow down, and takes longer to digest.
 Grains give high energy without all the excess fat.
-Each of us use a certain quantity of calories to stay alive, to regulate body temperature etc. If we take in more calories than are burned during the day, the calories transform into fat.
+Each of us use a certain quantity of calories to stay alive, to regulate body temperature etc. If we take in more calories than we burn, then we get fat.

 Cereal, toast and fruit are fine for breakfast, so the Italian breakfast is not so far off.

-In Italy, snacks are usually a very light affair: coffee, cappuccino, maybe a cornetto or a pizzetta.
+In Italy, snacks are usually a very light affair: coffee, cappuccino, maybe a cornetto, tramezzino or a pizzetta.
 Fresh fruit and yogurt are also very popular options.

 Lunch in Italy usually consist of a single dish, either pasta or meat and vegetables, plus some fruit and the ubiquituous coffee.
 For lunch, my mother either cooks pasta with tomato sauce or makes a salad.
 Sometimes she bakes fish in the oven with potatoes.
 She might make a light meat dish with a tossed salad or vegetables.
 All followed by fruit for dessert.